Bragashh/pulse-project/README.md

 ```

 This checks that the latest Jenkins build passed, downloads the image artifact,
 loads it into minikube, and deploys it.
-If the build isn't green it refuses to
-deploy.
 Open `http://localhost:5000/dashboard` to use the app.

 ### Step 6 — Tear down the AWS side